gyanantaran/DynamicsSimulations/problem-05/README.md

 >        > “I have carefully done some of the reading assigned.
 That which I don’t understand or agree with, I have posted on the course Piazza site.
 I haven’t yet carefully read X [make appropriate substitutions for X]”.

 I have carefully done some of the reading assigned.
-That which I don’t understand or agree with, I have posted on the course Piazza site.
+That which I don’t understand or agree with, I have discussed in class.
 I haven’t yet carefully read Chapter 3, Section 17.1, Appendix A.